Internal Communications Resources + Freelance Writer Resources

 Manage your brain, wallet, and business with a complete collection of free Notion templates from freelance writer and coach Rachel Meltzer.
 Rachel's templates are customizable and incredibly easy to use.
 I love the Ideal Clients Tracker!

-Looking for a system to help you land more clients without wasting countless hours spinning your wheels?
+Looking for a system to help you land the right clients without wasting countless hours spinning your wheels?
 Rachel Meltzer created an easy-to-follow system that freelancers of all experience levels can implement.

 Kat Boogaard offers courses, tools, and templates that save you time and energy, helping you launch your freelance business.
 My favorites are the Pitch Pack and the Freelance Fundamentals Bundle.